The Impact of Large Language Models (LLMs) on Code Review Process: Study Setup

 To analyze the impact of LLMs on each PR phase, we mapped a chronological sequence of events (including pulling, examining, integrating, forcing the head reference, commenting on reviews, comments in lines, commit messages, and merging) to the phases.
-To guarantee the accuracy of our findings, we only considered PRs with sequential timestamps.
+To maintain the validity of our results, only pull requests with sequential timestamps were included in the analysis.
 In these cases, the review phase follows the submission phase, the approval step follows the review, and the merging occurs after acceptance.
 Finally, to ensure human participation in the review process, we excluded PRs in which the only participants, either as contributors or reviewers, were the original author and automated bots.

-To have a fair comparison between the GPT-assisted and GPT-non-assisted PRs, we quantify the similarity between them by applying the Manhattan \cite{malkauthekar2013analysis, ye2021recommending} on the same factors as applied in RQ1 \ref{sec:results-rq1}.
-To mitigate the presence of outliers or bias in the factor, we rescale the no\_commits, PR\_size, no\_changed\_files, project\_age to a range within [0, 1], applying the max-min method \cite{ye2021recommending}.
-Since the two well-known metrics (the Manhattan and Euclidean distance produce very similar results (Spearman correlation \(\rho=0.98\) \cite{JSSv094i12} when computing the distances between factors), we finally test the differences between the PRs supported by or without GPT by getting the minimum distance value from the Manhattan distance.